mirgow/CS205ParallelImaging/README.md

 tl;dr: Speeding up object tracking.

+#### How're We Exploring This?

+We're utilizing the beautiful OpenCV library in C++ for simpler and more efficient commands in video processing and machine vision.
+OpenCV conveniently can also be deployed with CUDA, the parallel computing platform developed by NVIDIA to rapidly speed up code, particularly on a GPU.
+That, combined with the flexibility of operating on C++ (over python, which has identical functionality), can enable use of both multiple GPUs and multithreading through OpenMP.

+It's also worth to note the documentation on OpenCV+CUDA C++ framework is pretty terrible, and almost devoid for the python version (another reason we preferred use on C++).

 #### HOG Algorithm
 This is a feature descriptor that extracts both the gradient and orientation of the edges of features in an image, which are then pooled into localized parts.
 Then, a unique histogram is generated for each part.
 Steps include: